fanoframework/fanoframework.github.io/deployment/load-balancer-setup/nginx/index.md

 $ ./bin/app.cgi --port=20477 & ./bin/app.cgi --port=20478 &
 ```

-`&` is required to make sure that both applications is running in background.
+`&` is required to make sure that both applications is running in parallel.

 ## Access application from browser